jburrer/mobnet/README.md

 - Automated email & texts
 - Event scheduling & planning
 - Task assignment
+  - Members can be assigned tasks
+  - Can then delegate a task to another member
+  - Admins can see whose doing a task, as well as metrics like how evenly tasks are distributed
 - Allow members to cast votes, reply to surveys, etc
 - Import/export data to spreadsheets & related software (using the csv format)